Hi! Do you know that it was not an accident that you found me here?

 I finally said okay.

 I met with her daughter.
 The girl was closed off.
+Her heart had a barricade around it.

-There weren’t any drugs, alcohol or boys involved.
 The mother said that over thirty professionals had seen her and put her on various sorts of meds.

 I was their last chance, the mother said.
 Her daughter was sinking quickly.